Are you passionate about providing real impact to the country’s toughest national security problems?

-The Johns Hopkins University Applied Physics Laboratory (APL), a national leader in scientific research and development, located midway between Baltimore and Washington, DC is seeking a Data Scientist.
+The Johns Hopkins University Applied Physics Laboratory (APL), a national leader in scientific research and development, is located midway between Baltimore and Washington, DC is seeking Data Scientists.
+As a Data Scientist at APL, you will get to work with cutting-edge hardware, software and techniques to develop computational algorithms and statistical methods that find information hidden in large volumes of data.

 The Large-Scale Analytics Systems Group (QAS) provides critical contributions to some of the nation’s greatest information systems challenges today.
-Candidate will design and develop novel machine learning algorithms and architect massive data stores to provide situational awareness and decision making support to DoD programs.
+Candidate will design and develop novel machine learning algorithms and architect massive data stores to solve some of the most complex problems facing the DoD and IC.
 We are looking for an energetic and creative individual to implement computationally tractable algorithms and to design corresponding data architectures on which to run the algorithms to help analyze large and complex data.
-The successful candidate will join a growing team of data scientists in a collegial environment at a university-affiliated research center.
+The successful candidate will join a growing team of data scientists in a collegiate environment at a university-affiliated research center.

 Duties (Listed in order of importance with the estimated amount of time spent at each task):